SETAP-1C2/House-Sharing-App/docs/source/components.rst

 Supporting Files
 ----------------

-- `validation.js`: Contains all frontend validation logic.
+- ``validation.js``: Contains all frontend validation logic.
-- `jest.config.mjs`: Configuration for running Jest tests with ESM and jsdom support.
+- ``jest.config.mjs``: Configuration for running Jest tests with ESM and jsdom support.
-- `.readthedocs.yml`: Configuration for Read the Docs build.
+- ``.readthedocs.yml``: Configuration for Read the Docs build.
-- `README.md`: Basic developer guide and quickstart.
+- ``README.md``: Basic developer guide and quickstart.

----

 .. note::

 Each of these components plays a role in delivering a smooth, modular, and maintainable user experience.